Mr-Smyth/circles/docs/Testing.md

 <br>

 * :hammer: TEST:
-    * Checked that i could not submit any form without having entered a Date of Birth.
+    * Checked that I could not submit any form without having entered a Date of Birth.
 * :clipboard: RESULT:
     * No form anywhere in Circles would allow form submission with a blank Date of Birth.
-    * After attempting submission user would be directed to the date of birth input, and in redirected clear text asked to please enter date of birth.
+    * After attempting submission user would be directed to the date of birth input, and in redirected clear text asked to please enter the date of birth.

 <br>

 * :hammer: TEST:
-    * Checked that i could not submit On Parents page as this is different to a normal single form page.
+    * Checked that I could not submit On Parents page as this is different to a normal single form page.
 * :clipboard: RESULT:
     * I could not submit the parents with a blank Date of Birth.
-    * After attempting submission user would be directed to the date of birth input, and in redirected clear text asked to please enter date of birth.
+    * After attempting submission user would be directed to the date of birth input, and in placeholder clear text asked to please enter the date of birth.

 <br>